Skip to content

 Three claims we prove

-Blocked before it happened
+Blocked before it happened.

 Unintended actions do not execute.
 Verification fails closed before the runtime boundary is crossed.
+No speculative execution.
+No partial effects.
+No recovery narrative — because nothing ran.

-Every authorized action has a cryptographic receipt
+Every authorized action has a cryptographic receipt.

 Intended actions receive a scoped, time-limited Authority Token that proves verification happened.
+The Token is the receipt.
+The receipt is the record.
+The record is enforceable.

-Math, not trust
+Math, not trust.

 Every decision is recorded in an immutable audit chain that can be exported and verified without trusting our UI.
+If our service disappeared tomorrow, the evidence would still stand in court.

 Why this is different

-Policies define rules.
 They do not define intention.

 Adjacent systems answer whether an action is permitted.
 Intended answers whether the action matches what was intended in this context.
 Policy evaluation is part of that process, but it is not the whole product.